srikantpatnaik/dot-files/termux-x11/README.md

 ## Starting X

-- `pulseaudio --start --load="module-native-protocol-tcp auth-ip-acl=127.0.0.1 auth-anonymous=1" --exit-idle-time=-1 && sleep 3`

-- `export XDG_RUNTIME_DIR=${TMPDIR}`

-- `termux-x11 :1 -xstartup "dbus-launch --exit-with-session xfce4-session" -dpi 180`

-- This setup has already GPU drivers needed for proper functioning
+- This setup has already GPU driver `virglrenderer-android` needed for proper functioning (test using webgl aquarium)

+- `./default-x11.sh`

 - Copy the theme directories to `.themes` from [here](https://github.com/EliverLara/Sweet/releases/tag/v3.0) and [here](http://packages.linuxmint.com/pool/main/m/mint-themes/mint-themes_2.1.5.tar.xz)

 ## proot (optional) [not working as of 20 Jul 2023]